 This display may be used interactively while the Adapter Cluster is also being used by the data communications system (DCP).
 The Cluster Display contends for the Adapter Cluster just as does the DCP causing no timing conflicts.

-The Cluster Display provides the ability to set up the A registers as does the DCP, and performs the same reads, writes, or interrogates and then display the results in the A registers again.
+The Cluster Display provides the ability to set up the A register, as does the DCP, and performs the same reads, writes, or interrogates and then looks at the results in the A register again.

 SWITCHES AND INDICATORS.